 With careful planning, you can make sure your Wyoming LLC is off to a good start.
 If this is your first business venture or first time forming an LLC, you might wonder where to begin.
-In this guide, we’ll help you get your Wyoming LLC off to a successful start by walking you through your next steps, detailing the associated costs, and providing you with all of the necessary paperwork.
+In this guide, we’ll help you get your Wyoming LLC off to a successful start by walking you through your next steps.
 Follow these step-by-step instructions to get your Wyoming LLC formed and be on your way to growing your business most efficiently.